-Using Earlier Obsessions: Use your own obsessions and worries when creating characters and situations.
-Using your much earlier obsessions (having distance) is usually more productive than using current ones.
-With many years’ distance, there is perspective.
+Obsessions : Use your own obsessions and worries when creating characters and situations.
+Sometimes working with much earlier obsessions (having emotional distance) can be more productive than using current ones…

 Sexy Elf Logic: If there’s an elf in your story, go ahead and make them sexy, but give him some issues.
 I mean, if you are a sexy elf, you’re going to come with some psychological baggage.
 No matter how fantastical a character is, make them real.